gravitational/teleport/rfd/0173-terraform-machine-id.md

 ### Test plan

 Write integration tests for:
-- `onboarding` with an existing bot
+- `joining` with an existing bot
-- `onboarding` with mocking MFA (not sure about the feasibility)
+- `joining` with mocking MFA (not sure about the feasibility)
 - `bootstrap` enabled and checking resources are created

 Manual test (in the test plan) for:
-- running the provider in GitHub actions with `onboarding`
+- running the provider in GitHub actions with `joining`
-- running the provider locally with `onboarding` against a cluster with MFA4A
+- running the provider locally with `joining` against a cluster with MFA4A

 ### Future work